-Argentina vs France predicted lineups and team news for World Cup final
+Argentina vs France confirmed lineups and team news for World Cup final

 You can watch a live stream on the BBC iPlayer, ITV X and STV Player, while the BBC Sport and ITV websites will also provide a live stream.

-Argentina XI: Martinez; Molina, Romero, Otamendi, Acuna; De Paul, Paredes, Fernandez, Mac Allister; Messi, Alvarez
+Argentina XI: Martinez; Molina, Romero, Otamendi, Tagliafico; De Paul, Fernandez, Mac Allister; Di Maria, Messi, Alvarez

-France XI: Lloris; Kounde, Varane, Konate, T. Hernandez; Rabiot, Tchouameni; Dembele, Griezmann, Mbappe; Giroud
+France XI: Lloris; Kounde, Varane, Upamecano, T. Hernandez; Rabiot, Tchouameni, Griezmann; Dembele, Mbappe, Giroud

 Odds